 The holy Shab-e-Barat, known as the night of fortune, will be observed across the country tonight with due religious fervour and devotion.

-The Muslim devotees would spend the night at mosques and homes offering prayers, reciting from the holy Quran and seeking blessings to Allah for long life, peace, progress and happiness for themselves, their families, relatives and friends as well as the nation and the Muslim Ummah.President M Abdul Hamid and Prime Minister Sheikh Hasina have greeted all Muslims of Bangladesh and elsewhere across the world on the occasion of the holy Shab-e-Barat.
+The Muslim devotees would spend the night at mosques and homes offering prayers, reciting from the holy Quran and seeking blessings to Allah for long life, peace, progress and happiness for themselves, their families, relatives and friends as well as the nation and the Muslim Ummah.President M Abdul Hamid and Prime Minister Sheikh Hasina on Saturday greeted all Muslims of Bangladesh and elsewhere across the world on the occasion of the holy Shab-e-Barat.

 In his message, President Abdul Hamid said the holy Shab-e-Barat is a magnificent and blissful night for the Muslims.
 The night is imminent, like in the previous years, heralding the advent of the holy month of Ramadan and fortune, he added.